dy1z/docs/content/docs/configuration/build-paths.md

 ## templates

-Paths related to your Templates.
+Options to define your Template's `source` directories and file extensions to look for.

 ```js
 templates: {